monbiote/monbiote/README.md

 # Edward Monbiot - Data Scientist

 Hello!
-I'm Edward, a Data Scientist with a rich background in Financial Technology and a passion for unlocking insights through data.
+I'm Ed, a Data Scientist with a rich background in Financial Technology and a passion for unlocking insights through data.
 Currently based in Barcelona, I have recently transitioned from over six years in hedge fund and electronic trading roles to pursuing a Master’s degree in Data Science from the Barcelona School of Economics.

 ## About Me